xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   there's no leadership voice outside of the team, the organization has to be DIY - biggest factor towards your success, no one will help you, and you won't have expertise.
 It's one thing to learn how to blink LEDs, and another to learn how to run a team of 40 people to meet strict deadlines in a very demanding project
 -   COVID hit, and it hit hard.
 Why? - a good segue, we had to rethink our organizational structure due to limited physical access.
 A hybrid scheme works best
 -   you'll eventually have to scale up, time and time again.
-How? - future proof organization
+How? - your organization must not only stand the test of "now", but also be future proof
 -   find good infrastructure, platforms, esp. for organization - can't stress this enough.
 Communication, tracking and finding information, project planning and management.
 Don't be pushing things back because you have a deadline to meet.
 Don't be afraid to invest early, plant the seeds; they will bloom later.
 -   try maintain information transfer at all costs - our biggest problem
     -   documentation is always needed after completion (Akin's law), it almost never gets written post.
 If you come to me after I announce that I'll leave and say hey, can you write documentation and/or train new members?
 It will never happen.
 It will be sub-optimal at best